 Are they sure that no robots will be sitting at the big conference table with the humans?
-Will robots be content to stand idly by why the CMA humans keep screwing things the strategy and the decisions?
+Will robots be content to stand idly by while the CMA humans keep screwing up the strategy and the decisions?
 That lack of proactive behavior won’t sit well when performance reviews come around.

 Nothing throws cold water on anything quite like the tax law.
 This Bloomberg BNA post discusses various developments in Texas’ “pole tax” aka “sexually oriented business fee” including the especially tedious exercise of defining “nudity” and whether “entertainers were nude enough for the SOBF to apply.”
 Texas law was changed in January to explain that “some substances, such as latex and paint ‘applied to the body in a liquid or semi-liquid state,'” were not clothing.

 It only took a few months for a case to come up in court: